Proven ways to lower your water usage and lower your water bills.

 In this page we are sharing the best tips and advice to save water at home and reduce the cots of your water bills.

 Old faucet models run on average of around 15 liters of water per minute while a standard aerator can reduce the water usage to as little as 6 liters per minute.

 We have installed a water saving tap aerator to a bathroom tap and the results speak by themselves

-|10 liters of water per minute||3,8 liters of water per minute|
+> 100 liters of water per day x 220 days per year = 22,000 liters of water per year

 We have measured our shower head water flow and found out that we are using 11 liters a minute, not as many liters as an old model but still far away from a low flow shower head.

 We have both tried to reduce our water consumption by installing a low flow shower head and also a water flow reduction valve.

 The low flow shower head that we bought claimed to reduce the water consumption up to 30% and it has been a disappointment because we have achieved a water saving of only 1%.

 Instead, the flow reduction valve has significantly reduced our water consumption.

 An old shower head delivers up to 19 liters per minute so for an 8 minutes shower: